Tennis Court Construction and Resurfacing Guide for Orange County

 Orange County Climate and Its Impact on Tennis Court Construction and Resurfacing

-Orange County’s pleasant climate on the coastline of Southern California significantly influences court construction and maintenance, and can be categorized into two distinct environmental areas:
+Orange County’s pleasant climate on the coastline of Southern California significantly influences tennis court construction and resurfacing, and can be categorized into two distinct environmental areas:

 Coastal Region